input-output-hk/essential-cardano-content/content/glossary/cip-30.md

 image_text: ""
 ---

 This improvement proposal defines the API communication between web-based stacks and Cardano wallets.
-It enables DApps to access wallet information, enhancing user interactions with the blockchain.
+It enables decentralized applications (DApps) to access wallet information, enhancing user interactions with the blockchain.